dapatil/email_check/README.md

 This gem also ships with a data-set of free and [disposable](http://en.wikipedia.org/wiki/Disposable_email_address) email domains which are used for validation checks.

+You can also block certain usernames from creating accounts.
+Examples: admin, root

 ### Validation mechanisms
 - Uses the mail gem.
 - Checks the domain's MX record